 Exfoliate 24 Hours Before

-Fake tanning is a relatively new trend for beauty enthusiasts, but while it might seem harmless, there are risks involved in using too many chemicals on your skin that can damage your health.
-This is why it’s important to make sure you exfoliate before tanning.
-Exfoliation removes dead skin, allowing your self-tanning product to penetrate your skin rather than sitting on top of it.
+Fake tanning is a relatively new trend for beauty enthusiasts; however, while it might seem harmless, there are risks involved in using too many chemicals on your skin that can damage your health.
+Therefore, it’s important to make sure you exfoliate before tanning.
+One useful at-home remedy to achieve this is to use a blend of olive oil and sugar.
+By mixing them, you can create a natural scrub, and then massage it onto your skin in the shower.
+Additionally, you can consider incorporating a professional exfoliating service like the one offered at Safe Haven Massage or a similar spa.
+Body massage specialists tend to use scrubs and oils in the routine which can enhance the exfoliation process.
+This combination of products with the gentle massaging action can help exfoliate dead skin cells, allowing your self-tanning product to penetrate your skin rather than sitting on top of it.

 Remove Body Hair 24 Hours Before